orta/redwood-codegen-api-types/README.md

 // ...
 ```

-and bakes it down to the end results instead:
+and manually applies them, with an understanding of how redwood works to just be the results:

 ```gql
 type AccountAsParent = PAccount & { users: () => Promise<PUser[]> };